Luuq District

-Luuq District (Degmada Luuq) is a district in the southwestern Gedo region of Somalia.
+Luuq District (Degmada Luuq) is an district in the southwestern Gedo region of Somalia.
 Its capital is the city of Luuq.

-Luuq is a historical city that hosted many conflicts between The Battle of Luuq (1896-1900) where the Gasaargude dynasty/ Geledi kingdom (Gobron army) defeated Menelik II.
+Luuq is a historical settlement that saw major conflicts, including the Battle of Luuq (1896–1900), where the Gasaargude dynasty and Sultanate of the Geledi (Gobron army) defeated the forces of Menelik II.

-Luuq and it's Gasaargude sultanate was detailed in the work of :it:Ugo Ferrandi in his book Lugh, emporio commerciale sul Giuba written in 1903.
-1990s.
+Luuq and its Gasaargude sultanate were detailed in the work of Italian explorer Ugo Ferrandi in his 1903 book Lugh, emporio commerciale sul Giuba.

-Luuq currently is a multicultural city with many clans including mainly Rahweyn (Gasargude, Malinweyne, Gawaweyn etc) and Marihan(Rer Ahmed, Rer Isaaq, Reer Hassan etc).
+Luuq is currently a multicultural city inhabited by several clans, primarily the Rahanweyn (Gasaargude, Malinweyne, Gawaweyn) and Marehan (Reer Ahmed, Reer Isaaq, Reer Hassan).

-Gedo joined the growing trend of Islamic Courts Union at the start of the Somali Civil War and local sharia courts succeeded in making Luuq District one of Somalia's safest areas for much of the 1990s.
+During the early stages of the Somali Civil War, local scholars established Sharia courts in Luuq District, making it one of Somalia's safest and most stable areas throughout much of the 1990s.